 Having a specific implementation intention ("I will do my breathing exercises right after my morning coffee, at the kitchen table") dramatically increases follow-through compared to vague intentions.

-4. Make Homework Tangible
+4. Make Growth Tasks Tangible

 Clients are more likely to complete assignments they can see and touch.
 Consider: